folio-org/mod-inventory-update/README.md

 replaced by the incoming Instance, except, the HRID (human-readable ID) of the original Instance will be retained, as well as the resource identifiers from any of the other libraries that contributed that Instance.

-### API for fetching an Inventory record set
+### APIs for fetching an Inventory record set

 There are two REST paths for retrieving single Inventory record sets by ID: `/inventory-upsert-hrid/fetch/{id}` and `/shared-inventory-upsert-matchkey/fetch/{id}`.
-The two APIs will currently return the same response, which is a set with an Instance record, potentially an array of holdings records, each holdings-record potentially with an array of Item records, and finally an array of any external relations that the Instance has with other Instances.
+Both APIs will return a record set with an Instance record, potentially an array of holdings records, each holdings-record potentially with an array of Item records, and finally a set of arrays of external relations that the Instance has with other Instances.

-The provided ID can be the Instance HRID or UUID - for example:

-`GET /inventory-upsert-hrid/fetch/inst000000000017`

-could fetch
+#### Fetching an Inventory record set from `inventory-upsert-hrid/fetch`

+The ID provided on the API path is the Instance HRID.
+A request like `GET /inventory-upsert-hrid/fetch/inst000000000017` would give a response like this (shortened):

 ```
 {
   "instance" : {
-    "id" : "a89eccf0-57a6-495e-898d-32b9b2210f2f",
     "_version" : 1,
     "hrid" : "inst000000000017",
     "source" : "FOLIO",
     "title" : "Interesting Times",
-    "alternativeTitles" : [ ],
-    "editions" : [ ],
-    "series" : [ ],
     "identifiers" : [ {
       "value" : "0552142352",
-      "identifierTypeId" : "8261054f-be78-422d-bd51-4ed9f33c3422"
-    }, {
-      "value" : "9780552142352",
       "identifierTypeId" : "8261054f-be78-422d-bd51-4ed9f33c3422"
     } ],
     "contributors" : [ {